sachin-pal89/MilkChain/README.md

 7. Now, obtain the private keys of some of the accounts from Ganache and import the accounts into Metamask wallet.

 8. You're ready to go.
-Visit [http://localhost:3000/](http://localhost:3000/) to check out dopeShop
+Visit [http://localhost:3000/](http://localhost:3000/) to check out MilkChain

 <!-- ### 📉 Relevant Screenshots: